W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 ³To the ego, to give anything implies that you will have to do without it.
 ⁴When you associate giving with sacrifice, you give only because you believe that you are somehow getting something better, and can therefore do without the thing you give.
 ⁵‘Giving to get’ is an inescapable law of the ego, which always evaluates itself in relation to other egos.
-⁶It is therefore continually preöccupied with the belief in scarcity that gave rise to it.
+⁶It is therefore continually preoccupied with the belief in scarcity that gave rise to it.
 ⁷Its whole perception of other egos as real is only an attempt to convince itself that *it* is real.
 ⁸‘Self-esteem’ in ego terms means nothing more than that the ego has deluded itself into accepting its reality, and is therefore temporarily less predatory.
 ⁹This ‘self-esteem’ is always vulnerable to stress, a term which refers to any perceived threat to the ego’s existence.